 - Keep yourself and children away from leaves (As pretty as they may be, they can carry mold.)

 - Wash hands and clothes after being outside

-- Purchase a dehumidifier or place a bowl of water under vents
+- Purchase a dehumidifier or place a bowl of water under the vent

 - Wear a mask when raking leaves or mowing

 - Have your air ducts cleaned (This will avoid dust mites from entering your home).
 Clean carpets as the season’s change

 - Wash all clothing that was packed away in a closet, attic or basement